HaiyuWu/LogicalConsistency/README.md

 The definition and examples of each attribute can be found in [Google Document](https://docs.google.com/document/d/1My0catzzRc5wzxIo2-ozDaDuZrv3Z_wG/edit#).

 ### Bias Aware test set
-The BA-test dataset used in the demographic face recognition accuracy disparity analyses part in the paper will be available soon.
+The [BA-test](https://github.com/HaiyuWu/BA-test-dataset) dataset used in the demographic face recognition accuracy disparity analyses part is available now.
+However, note that this is the cleaner and more controlled version, so that the reproduced results should have slight difference, but it does not change the observations.

 ### Citation
 If you use any part of our code or model, please cite our paper.